adeliegorce/Triangle_correlations/README.md

 # Closure-phases

+Package to generate an ionisation field in 2D or 3D and then compute its triangle correlations (ref https://arxiv.org/abs/1903.11402).
+Requires FFTW and OPENMP libraries.

 First generate a bubble field with ipython (for a periodic 2D field with 512x512 pixels, with bubbles of radius 20 pixels, to reach a given filling fraction, allowed to overlap):

 from Random_bubbles import *